Anku5hk/Programmers_guide_to_Python/book.md

   print("okay got it")
 ```
 ## 2. Data Types
-* Defines a particular kind/domain of data item, they define the type of data a variable holds.
-They also define the operations allowed on that data type.
-* Python doesn't require declaration of data types like in c/c++/java(as variables are just pointers).
+Defines a particular kind/domain of data item, they define the type of data a variable holds.
+They also define the operations allowed on that data type.Python doesn't require declaration of data types like in c/c++/java(as variables are just pointers).
 Any variable can be assigned any data type/object, a string variable can be assigned int or float or any other object it doesn't matter.
-* There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
+There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module(we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used.
-* **Three types of Data Types in programming.**
+#### Three types of Data Types in programming.
   1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. int, float, double(n/a in Python), char(n/a in Python), bool, None(only in Python) etc.
   2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array(list in Python), Record(tuple in Python), Union(dict in Python), Strings(str in Python), Functions, Pointers(not present in Python), Structures(not present in Python) etc.
   3. **Abstract**: They define operations on values using functions but without specifying the exact implementations of those functions, Eg. Stack, Queue, Map, Tree, Graphs etc.
-* **Mutable and Immutable types inside Python.**
+#### Mutable and Immutable types inside Python.
   1. **Immutable**: Values cannot be altered/added/removed, Eg. int,float,complex,bool,None,str,tuple,frozenset.
   2. **Mutable**: Values can be altered/added/removed, Eg. list,dict,set.
-* Some data types explained here are [int](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [float](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [complex](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [str](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#stringstr), [bool](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#booleanbool), [None](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#none) and [User-defined Data Type](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#user-defined-data-type).
+#### Some data types explained here are [int](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [float](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [complex](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#three-numeric-types), [str](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#stringstr), [bool](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#booleanbool), [None](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#none) and [User-defined Data Type](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#user-defined-data-type).
 Rest of them are in [Data Structure's](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-data-structures) section.
 ### Three Numeric Types
 1. **int** (interger): Numbers that do not have decimal values. *int* is also a *long*, it can be of any size.
 2. **float**: Numbers that do have decimal values. *float* is also a *double*, it is a double precision floating point number in Python.